• Skip to main content

 • Do not climb on or sit on temple gates, shrines, or statues.

-• Avoid pointing the soles of your feet towards altars, priests, or people who are praying.
+• Avoid pointing the soles of your feet toward shrines or people who are praying.

-• Keep voices low and avoid public displays of affection in prayer areas.
+• Keep your voice low and avoid public displays of affection in prayer areas.

-• Ask before taking close-up photos of people who are praying or in full ceremonial dress.
+• Ask before taking close-up photos of people in prayer or ceremonial dress.

-• 1 lightweight sarong and 1 sash per person
+• 1 sarong and 1 sash per person

-• 1 small scarf or shawl for covering shoulders
+• a light scarf or shawl for shoulder coverage

 What should I wear to a temple in Bali?

-Wear a sleeved top, keep knees covered, and use a sarong and sash over the lower body.
+Wear a sleeved top, keep your knees covered, and add a sarong and sash over the lower body.
 This applies to men, women, and older children.
 Avoid beachwear, tight or sheer clothing, and tops that show the midriff.

-Can you wear shorts to a Bali temple?
+Can I wear shorts to a Bali temple?

-Yes, if you wear a sarong over the shorts and the fabric falls below the knees.
-Shorts on their own often do not meet the dress code for inner temple areas.
+Yes, if a sarong fully covers the shorts and falls below the knees.

 Are hijabs or headscarves allowed at Balinese temples?